 Check the engine oil level during engine shutdown periods at the intervals specified in the Maintenance Table.
-The oil filter location is shown in Figure 5-1.
 The dipstick is stamped with high and low marks to indicate the level of oil in the crankcase.
 For accurate readings, shut off the engine and wait approximately 15 minutes before checking the oil level.
 This allows oil in the upper portion of the engine to drain back into the crankcase.
+The dipstick, oil fill and oil filter shown in Figure 5-1.